sourcery-ai-experiments/boilercv/docs/index.md

 Overlay of the external contours detected in one frame of a high-speed video.
 Represents output from the "fill" step of the data process.

+## Coming soon

+Detailed project architecture and a proper tutorial for forking/cloning this repository and running the pipeline on your own data.

 ```{image} _static/multicolor.png
 :alt: Bubbles highlighted with different colors
 :width: 360px